farukulutas/ReactJSX-UniqueIDs/README.md

 # ReactJSX-UniqueIDs

-A Python script to automatically add unique IDs to all JSX components in a React project to avoid the "No duplicate props allowed" error.
+A Python script to automatically add unique IDs to all JSX components in a React project.
 The script searches through all .js and .jsx files in the specified directory, generates a unique string, and adds it as an ID to any component that doesn't already have one.
 The modified files are then overwritten with the updated content.

+## Why was this project created?
+Automated tests require target components to have a unique ID in order to function correctly.
+However, there were no existing packages, code, or tools that addressed this need.
+As a result, this simple script was created.

 ## Installation